Updated: Jul 26

 I sit with a cup of tea, staring at a computer screen waiting for inspiration.
 A cat brushes against my leg and my focus breaks as I drop my gaze and hand to feel a soft familiar head.
 After providing an adequate ear and chin massage, my cat begins rubbing her face against my sock.
 What follows is a fast pang in my stomach that rises through my solar plexus, followed by anger in my chest and with a deep inhale, I acknowledge the fucking socks.

 The socks wrapped around my feet are warm, and for someone who can feel chilly in southern Arizona, they are a small miracle.
 I don’t know if it’s the brand or the style, they are Smartwool, made for camping/hiking.
 The socks were a gift from my ex-boyfriend, a man who at one time I thought I would marry.
-Alas, I’m not really the traditional type, which may be a reason why the ex and I didn’t make it.
+Luckily, I’m not the traditional type, which may be a reason why the ex and I didn’t make it.
 That and he couldn’t tolerate cats.
 He also likes the cold and I don’t, but for a time we bridged the gaps.
 The socks were a bridge, allowing me to travel and camp where before my journeys were limited by weather and season.

 The season of fall, and especially the month of November, offers opportunity for reflection and gratitude.
 It is a season where the mana from plants and agriculture have been reaped, and we celebrate by sharing our abundance with family and friends.
 Gratitude, according the Oxford dictionary, is defined as the quality of being thankful.
 It seems to be a thing these days as podcasters market gratitude a tool for self-care or spiritual awakening.
-Since I like this sort of thing, I keep a notebook of gratitude lists.
-I enjoy the practice of training my brain to identify the daily positives.
+Since I like this sort of thing, I keep a notebook of gratitude lists, and I enjoy the practice of training my brain to identify the daily positives.

 This is a tough undertaking if you live and participate in western culture.
 If you are active in the practice of consumerism and want to practice gratitude, I highly recommend disconnecting from media, the internet, social networks, TV, radio- pretty much anything that is a platform to sell some-thing.
 Because the psychology of sales and the practice of capitalism is based on lack (what you don’t have).
 It is extra work trying be grateful (thankful for what you do have) while plugged into a system that actively brain washes us to believe our worth increases when we look a certain way, achieve a certain status, etc. However, a discussion on capitalism is not where I am headed (I digress).